kendryte/k230_docs/en/03_other/K230_debian_ubuntu.md

 debian and ubuntu related files can be found on the [canaan developer community website](https://developer.canaan-creative.com/resource) under k230/images

-1.1). similar canmv_debian_sdcard_sdk_x.x.img.gz is k230 debian compressed image;
+1.1). similar xxx_debian_sdcard_sdk_x.x.img.gz is k230 debian compressed image;

 ​        debian version is  trixie/sid (debian13)，You can see "Welcome to Debian GNU/Linux trixie/sid!" print at startup  .

-1.2) similar canmv_ubuntu_sdcard_x.x.img.gz is k230 ubuntu compressed mirror image;
+1.2) similar xxx_ubuntu_sdcard_x.x.img.gz is k230 ubuntu compressed mirror image;

 ​​        debian version is Ubuntu 23.10(mantic)，You can see "Welcome to Ubuntu 23.10! "print at startup.

-1.3) [debian13.ext4.tar.gz](https://kvftsfijpo.feishu.cn/file/NiOGbdnxkoYaRRxLyfJcjxYhnif) is k230 debian rootfs;
+1.3) debian13.ext4.tar.gz is k230 debian rootfs;

-1.4). [ubuntu23_rootfs.ext4.gz](https://kvftsfijpo.feishu.cn/file/Ig3Gb4hTLogZPdxz3w6cJasZnxh)  is k230 ubuntu rootfs.
+1.4). ubuntu23_rootfs.ext4.gz is k230 ubuntu rootfs.

->note1:mirror image only applies to the canmv board.
+>note1:The first string is the board name, such as canmv/k230_evb etc.
+>
 >note2:image need uncompress.
+>
 >note3: The network port is unstable.
 If the network port cannot be found, reset the board.

-## 2.k230 debian Rootfs build and verification
+## 2. k230 debian Rootfs build and verification

-### 2.1environment
+### 2.1 environment

 I  build the debian rootfs  file system in ubuntu21.04 (other systems should be able to do it too), and it need root permission.